|Denmark 1992 European Champion|

 AM/FW: Michael Laudrup

-Michael Laudrup was the Golden Boy of the "Dynamite" Denmark at the WC in 1986.
+Michael Laudrup was the Golden Boy of the "Dynamite" Denmark at the 1986 World Cup Finals in Mexico.
 He is regarded as Denmark's greatest offensive players.
+He played 104 times for Denmark.
 In 1999, he was voted the Best Foreign Player in Spanish Football over the preceding 25-year period.
 He won five straight La Liga titles 4 with Barcelona and then, one more with Real Madrid.
 He also played with Brondby, Lazio, Juventus, Kobe Vessels and Ajax.

 Preben Elkjaer Larsen was a star of the "Dynamite" Denmark at the WC in 1986, winning the Bronze Ball award.
 In 1985, he was akey player as Hellas Verona won its first ever scudetti, in an era where Serie A was considered the most competiative in the world and Verona was a small club.
 Elkjær finished second in the European Footballer of the Year awards in 1985, having placed third the previous year.

 FW: Henning Jensen